MorpheusXAUT/DelHel/README.md

 ##### `MIN`

 Caution, orange color.
-Indicates, that the Requested Flight Level RFL is below the minima for the filed route.
+Indicates, that the Requested Flight Level (RFL) is below the minima for the filed route.
+This warning will only be displayed if [checking of min and max RFLs](#toggle-checking-of-min-and-max-rfls) is enabled (default off).
 The altitudes are maintained in the routing.json and can be disregarded by the controller if necessary (e.g. depeding on active/inactive military areas along the route).

 ##### `MAX`

 Caution, orange color.
-Indicates, that the Requested Flight Level RFL is above the maxima for the filed route.
+Indicates, that the Requested Flight Level (RFL) is above the maxima for the filed route.
+This warning will only be displayed if [checking of min and max RFLs](#toggle-checking-of-min-and-max-rfls) is enabled (default off).
 The altitudes are maintained in the routing.json and can be disregarded by the controller if necessary (e.g. depeding on active/inactive military areas along the route).

 ##### `INV`

 Caution, orange color.
 Indicates, that the filed route is not valid according to the maintained routings (routing.json).
 Those routings are e.g. the compulsory SAXRFRA routings for LOWW-departures or in case of a Vatsim Event.
 Indication becomes active as soon as the flightplan has been processed (SID is set and a valid SID exit point is in the FP).